MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-universal-packages.md

 ## Build your own configuration

 The above concept is universally applicable to all Click-To-Run-based installations and products, as long as the ODT is used.
-You can adjust the specified Product ID to your scenario, so you could also deploy e.g. Access Runtime, Visio/Project VL or other products.
+You can change the specified Product ID to your scenario.
 Please check out the [list of supported Product IDs](https://docs.microsoft.com/en-us/office365/troubleshoot/installation/product-ids-supported-office-deployment-click-to-run) for more information.

 ## Prerequisites/Notes